BenjaminMelanson/unifoilDocs/docs/source/installation.rst

 Step 1: Installation
 --------------------

-The users can install the **UniFoil interface** by cloning our `repository <https://github.com/rohitroxkp7/UniFoil>`_.
+The users can install the **UniFoil interface** by the following command:

-Once inside the cloned repository, run the following command in your terminal:

 .. code-block:: console

-   pip install .
+   pip install unifoil

 This command will install the **UniFoil interface** along with all of its dependencies.